tkirk70/MechaCar_Statistical_Analysis/README.md

 |AWD              | -3.411e+00 |

 Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-  -
+Only two of the five factors contribute significantly in determining mpg.

 ![](/img/deliverable1a.PNG)

-A better use of the AWD column would be to use it as another category to investigate
+A better use of the AWD column would be to use it as another category to investigate.
 ![](/img/Length_v_MPG_by_AWD.png)

 With regression linear